popiang/mern_ninja/mern_stack_ninja10/authentication_notes.md

 	- in controller, use the static login function
 	- create token
 	- return token in response
-9. in the frontend, create userContext for LOGIN and LOGOUT and then create the useAuthContext
+9. in the frontend, create authContext for LOGIN and LOGOUT and then create the useAuthContext
 10. login & signup page
 	- create both in pages folder